adonisjs/core/README.md

 ## Code structure
 AdonisJs uses [Typescript](https://www.typescriptlang.org/) for creating official packages.
 So in order to contribute effectively, you do need some knowledge of Typescript.

 Also, the projects are created using [Lerna monorepos](https://lernajs.io).
-Which helps in publishing low level modules as individual packages, without creating a new repo for all of them.
+This helps in publishing low-level modules as individual packages, without creating a new repo for all of them.

 ## Contributors